'It's Only The Start, You Know?' – Louth's Michael McDonald Eyes Big Future

 “You have to pinch yourself” and “it was a dream come true” are regular phrases in Louth native Michael McDonald’s vocabulary such has been the meteoric rise of the Irish born scrum-half in the last 12 months.

-When we last spoke to the talented scrum-half just under 12 months ago, he made his senior rugby debut for the Western Force in the Global Rapid Rugby competition.
-A fortnight later he made his Australia U20s debut against Japan in the U20 Oceania Championship.
+When we last spoke to the talented scrum-half, just under 12 months ago, he made his senior rugby debut for the Western Force in the Global Rapid Rugby competition.
+A fortnight later, McDonald made his Australia U20s debut against Japan in the U20 Oceania Championship.

-Fast forward 12 months and he has since played a pivotal role in guiding the Australia U20s to a World Cup final, which included a strong win over a much-fancied Ireland side, and perhaps his biggest achievement, securing a professional contract with the Waratahs and making his Super Rugby debut.
+Fast forward a year, and he has since played a pivotal role in guiding the Australia U20s to a World Cup final, which included a strong win over a much-fancied Ireland side, and perhaps his biggest achievement, securing a professional contract with the Waratahs and making his Super Rugby debut.

 “Obviously, it was a dream come true,” McDonald tells Pundit Arena.